--David Ricardo, Principles of Political Economy and Taxation, 1817

-But a still stronger consideration is the importance of adhering to a simple principle, intelligible to the most untaught capacity.
-Everybody can understand convertibility; every one sees that what can be at any moment exchanged for five pounds [of gold], is worth five pounds.
+-David Ricardo, Principles of Political Economy and Taxation, 1817 moment exchanged for five pounds [of gold], is worth five pounds.
 Regulation by the price of bullion is a more complex idea, and does not recommend itself through the same familiar associations.
 There would be nothing like the same confidence, by the public generally, in an inconvertible currency so regulated, as in a convertible one: and the most instructed person might reasonably doubt whether such a rule would be as likely to be inflexibly adhered to.
 The grounds of the rule not being so well understood by the public, opinion would probably not enforce it with as much rigidity, and, in any circumstances of difficulty, would be likely to turn against it, while to the government itself a suspension of convertibility would appear a much stronger and more extreme measure, and a relaxation of what might possibly be considered a somewhat artificial rule.
 There is, therefore, a great preponderance of reasons in favor of a convertible, in preference to even the best regulated inconvertible currency.
-The temptation to overissue, in certain financial emergencies, is so strong, that nothing is admissible which can tend, in however slight a degree, to weaken the barriers that restrain it.
+The temptation to over-issue, in certain financial emergencies, is so strong, that nothing is admissible which can tend, in however slight a degree, to weaken the barriers that restrain it.